Changissnz/charlotte_county_will_be_kul_elna/README.md

 state.
 Kul Elna was chosen.
 It was a time where Egyptian elites were waging "shadow games" with each other.
 Kul Elna was like an item for their arsenal of weaponry to continue on shadow-gaming.

+Maybe it is too much to ask for anything other than an idyllic environment, and that can be found in Charlotte County.
+But there is a world ooutside not explored yet by me.
+Certain parts of the Orient has hit the bottom of my list in the past 5 years.